 - Self-confidence can increase athletic performance, and belief in a product may increase self-confidence.
 But in the long run, success is far more likely to be based on natural ability and optimal training.

-A "literature review" written by Mark Roettger, D.D.S., executive director of the Bite Tech Research Institute and a consultant for the company, cites 22 references, but I don't believe any of them are significant.
+A "literature review" written in 2009 by Mark Roettger, D.D.S., executive director of the Bite Tech Research Institute and a consultant for the company, cites 22 references, but I don't believe any of them are significant.
 A few that measured athletic performance were reported at least 25 years ago by Gelb and/or his associates.
-The rest, is appears to me, mainly evaluated laboratory findings (in rats and people) rather than performance in athletic events.
+The rest, it appears to me, mainly evaluated laboratory findings (in rats and people) rather than performance in athletic events.
 Searching MEDLINE, I found a few studies which demonstrated that using a mouthguard did not interfere with athletic performance, but I found none that demonstrated improvement.

 The Bottom Line

 Bite Tech, Inc. is promoting high-priced mouth appliances that it claims will enhance athletic performance by reducing stress on the jaw joints.
 The claim perpetuates the notion that repositioning the jaw can provide benefits in other parts of the body.
-Although mouthguards can protect against certain types of injury, there is no logical reason to believe they will lessen "stress" throughout the boy or benefit athletic performance or general health.
+Although mouthguards can protect against certain types of injury, there is no logical reason to believe they will lessen "stress" throughout the body or benefit athletic performance or general health.
 Although the company cites studies, I do not believe they are sufficient to back its claims.